-All of our XR-17 based therapeutics undergo lyophilization, or freeze-drying, to improve shelf life, facilitate storage, and create a sterile powder form of the product for reconstitution before intravenous use.
+All of our XR-17 based therapeutics undergo lyophilization, or freeze-drying, to improve shelf life, facilitate storage, and create a sterile powder form of the

 In April 2016 we obtained positive clinical results in a study of XR-17 in healthy volunteers.
 This study indicates the excipient's vast potential across many pharmaceutical indications beyond the cytostatic drug market.